gailweiss/lm-springboard/README.md

 Pros:
 - Except for inspecting attention, which is not yet implemented, you can use this to interact with gpt2 through the same interface as provided for the models trained here.

+Overall, if you want to poke around open source pretrained models, you may prefer existing libraries for mechanistic interpretability - e.g. TransformerLens: [https://github.com/neelnanda-io/TransformerLens/]

 ## Inspect Model
 ### Generate